 It’s an extraordinary performance, and I’m in opposition to the assumption that this kind of realism and affectless naturalism is inherently the best mode of performance, the perennial “make it real” school that is a hopelessly freshman understanding of the wide berth of possibilities and potentialities film can signal for an audience.
 Realism is a constructed style like another other, and that’s well and good as long as it doesn’t colonize our understanding of how overt artifice and explicit stylization tell truths of their own.
 But Affleck’s Lee is an astonishing portrayal of a cauterized man, too transfixingly empty to deny.
 The apartment handyman role is a mimetic for his pressurized existence: he fixes other people’s daily problems without ever emphasizing his own or the wider, more soul-deep conflicts of identity and mental anguish that encircle us all.
 But Lee’s job is only his entryway for the film’s more penetrating concern with the way people focus on minutiae as a way of waylaying the larger existential turmoil clouding their lives.

 With Jody Lee Lipes’ evocatively dearth-ridden and snow-caked cinematography clouding the skies around the film, Manchester becomes a poem of error and the very cloudiness of life, a confused work about confusion.
 It’s the work of a true artist rather than just a story-spinner, a film that intentionally doesn’t add up to anything and refuses to build toward climax or meaning.
 Rather, it staggers about in fits and starts, a paradoxical work where everything is simultaneously statically inevitable and predetermined and yet always slipping away from us with sideways movement and digression.
-The apex is a brutally unfinished conversation between Affleck and Williams that signals not through statement but obstruction and absence, through the inability to express.
+The apex is a brutally fragmentary conversation between Affleck and Williams that signals not through statement but obstruction and absence, through the inability to express.
 It’s a circus of interruptions, every new scene disturbing the central tragedy while also deepening it, as though the film is being torn apart at its very core.
-It’s filled with contradictions, such as how comedy becomes simultaneously an essential spirit of daily life, a medication from life, and a rogue element, an invasive force the interrupts life.
-Through it all, small doses of pointed theatricality also confuse the naturalism of the film while implying how people resort to performative, preplanned routines to hide themselves from experience.
+It’s filled with contradictions, such as how comedy becomes simultaneously an essential spirit of daily life and a rogue element, an invasive force the interrupts life.
+Through it all, small doses of pointed artifice also confuse the naturalism of the film while implying how people resort to performative, preplanned routines to hide themselves from experience.
 It’s a film entirely free of decorum, an enchanting work of disenchantment.